Drone deployment during protest response

 - Provide overwatch during traffic stops.
 DroneSense was used to provide this live video feed to the Command Center.

 Between May 29 and June 14, 2020, the FWPD ASU completed 878 flights, were airborne for 153 hours and flew a total distance of 360 miles.
-For a comparison, for all of 2019 the ASU flew 1,600 flights and 250 flight hours.
+For comparison, for all of 2019, the ASU flew 1,600 flights and 250 flight hours.
 During the civil unrest, the ASU had a minimum of one drone flying and as many as five drones.
 The flight missions lasted 12 hours during the first weekend of protests.